 Instructions

-- Start by trimming two skinless boneless chicken breasts, then cube it into about 1-inch pieces—pat dry with paper towels.
+- Trim two skinless boneless chicken breasts, then cube them into about 1-inch piecesโpat dry with paper towels.

 - Add chicken to the egg mixture and stir to coat.
 Shake the excess coating and let set for 5 minutes if you have the time to help the coating adhere better.
 Heat 2 teaspoons vegetable oil over medium-high heat in a large nonstick skillet or a wok.

 - Add the chicken one piece at a time to the hot oil.
-You can be a perfectionist and half-turning them nicely for 8 to 10 minutes and repeat.
-OR put them all in and occasionally stir like lazy me for about 12-14 minutes.
-Be sure the internal temp gets to 165° by checking multiple pieces.
-Use 185° as your endpoint if using thighs.
+You can be a perfectionist, half-turn them nicely for 8 to 10 minutes, and repeat.
+OR put them all in and occasionally stir for about 12 to 14 minutes.
+Be sure the internal temp gets to 165ยฐ by checking multiple pieces.

-- While the chicken is cooking, start the sauce — Whisk cornstarch into ½ cup of water.
+- Start the General Tso sauce while the chicken is cookingโwhisk cornstarch into ยฝ cup of cool water.
 Then add brown sugar, Hoisin sauce, ketchup, soy sauce, dry ginger, and crushed red pepper.

 - When the chicken is done, transfer it to a bowl and decrease the heat to medium-low.
 Add the sauce and whisk continuously while boiling until well thickened, 2-3 minutes.